top of page

 Momiji

-This is the Japanese word for autumn leaves.
+This is Japanese Maple and is also used as a catch all to describe autumn leaves.
 Much of Japan and Japanese gardens in general are simply stunning during this period, which is a personal favorite of ours.

 New Year